CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## Summary

-In this exercise you have covered the following:
+In this lab you have covered the following:

 - Explored on Network health
 - Explored on Network topology
 - Secured Access via Bastion Host
 - Configured the Network Watcher monitoring environment and NSG Flow

- Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.
+### You have successfully completed the lab